SixArm/sixarm_sql_schema_examples/README.md

 Use typical data type default sizes.

-  * For example, we use the data type "varchar(255)" as a default, when we don't know a text field will be somewhat short.
+  * For example, we use the data type "varchar" as a default, when we don't know a text field will be somewhat short.

 Use some of our notable exceptions because they are better at scale.